 Is New York the only city that never sleeps?

 No, but it is the original and most iconic bearer of the title.
-While places like Las Vegas and Cairo maintain reliable night cultures, New York is unique in combining all-night public transit, round-the-clock professional industries, and a residential infrastructure that genuinely never fully pauses.
+While places like Las Vegas and Cairo maintain solid night cultures, New York is unique in combining all-night public transit, round-the-clock professional industries, and a residential infrastructure that genuinely never fully pauses.

 Why is NYC called the city that never sleeps?